The Rise of Search Funds: A Compelling Post-MBA Career Path

 Tailoring Your MBA: Cultivating the Entrepreneurial Spirit

 For aspiring search fund entrepreneurs, an MBA can be the fertile ground to nurture your ambitions.
-M7 Admissions recommends focusing on courses in entrepreneurship, private equity, negotiations, and leadership.
+Focus on courses in entrepreneurship, private equity, negotiations, and leadership.
 Seek internships or part-time roles in private equity, search funds, or entrepreneurial ventures.
 Engage in networking events, join search fund clubs, and seek mentorships from alumni who have walked this path.

 Set Sail on Your Search Fund Journey